zorexsalvo/django-richtext/README.md

-# Django TinyMCE Sample
+# Django Rich Text

-Simple application that implements tinyMCE on Django.
+Simple project that implements various Rich Text Editors and WYSIWYG in Django.